Supporting New England Veterinary Studies

 In Africa, Cummings School has a significant role in the One Health component of University of Global Health Equity, the international university formed in 2015 by Dr. Paul Farmer and Partners In Health with the support of Cummings Foundation and Bill and Melinda Gates Foundation.

 Cummings School of Veterinary Medicine annually enrolls more than 300 students in its four-year program leading to a Doctor of Veterinary Medicine (D.V.M.) degree.
 The school has also developed innovative graduate programs, including the world's only M.S. degree in the field of animals and public policy, and the first D.V.M./M.P.H. program that places veterinary and medical students in the same classroom.
 Learn more about Cummings School of Veterinary Medicine at Tufts University.

-Veterinary School at Tufts, LLC is today one of Cummings Foundation's three operating subsidiaries.
-The other two are New Horizons at Choate, LLC and New Horizons at Madonna Hall, LLC, two high-value not-for-profit assisted living communities, located in Woburn and Marlborough, MA, respectively.
+Veterinary School at Tufts, LLC is today one of Cummings Foundation's operating subsidiaries.
+Othesr include New Horizons at Choate, LLC and New Horizons at Madonna Hall, LLC, two high-value not-for-profit assisted living communities, located in Woburn and Marlborough, MA, respectively.